By submitting this form, you agree to be contacted via the information given through email, phone call, or text message.

 A: DO I NEED TO BE PERMANENTLY DISABLED TO QUALIFY?

 No, but you do have to be disabled for more than a year.
-Once you are no longer disabled or you return to work, your benefits will be discontinued.
+Once you are no longer disabled or you return to work, your social security benefits will be discontinued.

-A: I HAVE BEEN DENIED.
+A: I HAVE BEEN DENIED DISABILITY BENEFITS.
 SHOULD I APPEAL?

 Yes!
 And soon!
-If an appeal is not filed in a timely manner, you will be required to start the process all over again.
-While the DDS in Tennessee typically denies most claims initially, more than 60% of the claims review by an ALJ are approved.
+If an appeal is not filed in a timely manner, you will be required to start the disability application process all over again.
+While the DDS in Tennessee typically denies most disability claims initially, more than 60% of denied claims reviewed by an ALJ are approved.

 A: SHOULD I HIRE AN ATTORNEY TO HELP WITH MY SSDI CLAIM?